 If financial aid funds are not available at the time the semester's balance is due, then the student is expected to pay the balance with a different payment method.
-Financial aid awards will be considered “anticipated” under the following conditions:
+For more information regarding anticipated financial aid awards please see Financial Aissistance terms and conditions.

 Policy on Previous and Unpaid Balances

 The University of Miami may declare due and payable at once the sum of all past due balances.
-The University reserves the right to withhold transcripts, diplomas, readmission, and future registration for non-payment of outstanding balances.
-The University’s Collection Department may also disclose the student’s outstanding indebtedness, along with other relevant information, to credit information bureaus.
-A non-refundable $150 reinstatement fee will be charged to reinstate each unpaid and canceled semester.
+The University reserves the right to withhold readmission and future registration for non-payment of outstanding balances.

 All payments should be limited to educational expenses billed to the student's account.
 Incoming payments that exceed the balance due will be handled as follows: